 Smart diagnostics and AI maintenance hold the future of transformer operation.
 Smart sensors, real-time data analysis, and AI-based algorithms allow transformers now to self-monitor, diagnose, and even predict faults before they happen.
 Advanced diagnostics now automatically update grids with predictive maintenance, fault diagnosis, and intelligent fault prediction in modern transformers.

-Digital transformers are also installed with various sensors that automatically measure, for example, temperature, moisture, oil quality, load cycles, etc. This information is transferred to a centralized monitoring system or it goes to the cloud, where powerful analytics tools operate in real-time on the health of the equipment.
+Digital transformers are also equipped with various sensors that automatically measure temperature, moisture, oil quality, and load cycles.
+This information is transferred to a centralized monitoring system or the cloud, where powerful analytics tools operate in real-time to monitor equipment health.
 Latent diagnostics significantly optimize and reduce the non-outage periods and extension of operational life for the systems.

 AI and Machine Learning move this further by learning from historical patterns and usage trends.
 Therefore, these systems can predict upcoming issues from degradation of insulation to the formation of hot spots, or overloads, and recommend action.